 The 10 best stocks to buy for 2019.

 With the market on the verge of a 10-year bull run entering the New Year, investors saw the return of volatility in late 2018 as tariffs, rising interest rates and China took center stage.
 The best stocks to buy for 2019 will need to be strong companies with solid underlying fundamentals, poised to grow regardless of what the future brings.
 A diverse array of growth and value stocks, ranging from small- to mega-cap names, all 10 of the best stocks to buy for 2019 look like attractive opportunities for the long-term investor.
-Here’s a rundown of the top selections for the coming year, and what makes each of them special.
+Here’s a rundown of the top selections.

 While the running gag with Starbucks is there’s “one on every corner,” that punchline still rings hollow in some parts of the globe.
 The company’s biggest growth opportunity is in the China/Asia Pacific region, where it opened 278 new stores between July and September alone.
 Hedge fund titan Bill Ackman certainly believes SBUX is one of the best stocks to buy for 2019, having bet over $900 million on shares mere months ago.
 Even after a 10 percent rally on impressive results, shares trade for 20 times earnings.
 China sales grew 41 percent last quarter; even if overall growth is modest, Starbucks is a great company at a fair price.